+This project clears via the project criteria 4 of the USFWS Blanket Clearance Letter.
+"Rehabilitation of existing occupied single family homes, and buildings; provided that equipment storage or staging areas are not located on vacant property harboring a wetland and/or forested vegetation and that the lighting associated to the new facility is not visible directly or indirectly from a beach."
 This project will have No Effect on listed species due to the nature of the activities involved in the project.
 This project is in compliance with the Endangered Species Act.
-This project clears via the project criteria 4 of the USFWS Blanket Clearance Letter.
-"Rehabilitation of existing occupied single-family homes, and buildings; provided that equipment storage or staging areas are not located on vacant property harboring a wetland and/or forested vegetation and that the lighting associated to the new facility is not visible directly or indirectly from a beach."

-USFWS 29Oct18 Endangered Species Blanket Letter.pdf PR-SBF-05705 Endangered.pdf
+USFWS 29Oct18.pdf PR-SBF-09348 Endangered Species.pdf